Homestuck: Video games

 On September 4, 2012, Hussie announced a Kickstarter to raise funds to develop a Homestuck video game.
 Kotaku noted that the project had raised "more than $275,000 in hours".
 More than 80% of the $700,000 goal was pledged in the first day.
 The game reached the full $700,000 of funding in fewer than 32 hours.
 The campaign also reached certain "stretch goal" amounts, whereupon Hussie added macOS and Linux support onto the proposed game.
 Digital Trends writer Graeme McMillan commented that the campaign was approaching, at the time, the record for most successful comics-related Kickstarter campaign, which was previously held by The Order of the Stick campaign with $1,254,120.
 The Kickstarter eventually raised $2,485,506, making it the "fifth game on Kickstarter to pull in a full seven figures" and the third highest funded video game in Kickstarter history at the time.
 An additional PayPal-based fundraiser was created to accommodate those who could not donate via Kickstarter's available methods.

 While development was going to initially be done by game studio The Odd Gentlemen, production was later moved in-house to What Pumpkin.
 This coincided with a change in the game's art style from 3D to 2D.
 Development began in 2013, with the finished product expected in 2014; the first episode was later released in 2017.
 Additionally, Homestuck has led to the creation of two visual novel games: Hiveswap Friendsim and Pesterquest.

 Animated pilot

-On August 9, 2025, an animated web series pilot was announced by Vivienne Medrano's company SpindleRoo, an Australian division of SpindleHorse, with Skye Henwood as director/writer and starring Toby Fox as John Egbert, Cherami Leigh as Rose Lalonde, Colleen O’Shaughnessey as Jade Harley, Adam McArthur as Dave Strider, and Brandon Winckler as Karkat Vantas.
+On August 9, 2025, an animated web series pilot was announced by Vivienne Medrano's company SpindleRoo, an Australian division of SpindleHorse, with Skye Henwood as director/writer and starring Toby Fox as John Egbert, Cherami Leigh as Rose Lalonde, Colleen O'Shaughnessey as Jade Harley, Adam McArthur as Dave Strider, Chris O'Neill as the narrator, and Brandon Winckler as Karkat Vantas.
 In an interview with Polygon, in September 2025, it was noted that the pilot will be 11 minutes long.
 Medrano told the publication that audience reaction will determine whether studios are interested in developing the pilot into a full animated series, or if it will be continued on her YouTube channel, and stating that the pilot will cover most of the webcomic's first chapter, adding that Spindlehorse animation director Skye Henwood is "an enormous fan [who] knows the comic very intimately" who will be working with Hussie to condense the story, particularly if the series is continued beyond the pilot.

+Ben Jones, who was known for the creation of the Cartoon Network series The Problem Solverz, served as animation director.
 The animated pilot later released on September 27, 2025.
+As of July 2026, the pilot has over 2.5 million views.